ehapple/sql-data-warehouse-project/README.md

 ---

+## License
+This project is under the MIT License.
+You are free to use, modify, and share this project with proper attribution.

+---

 ## About Me
 A new developer transitioning from the financial industry where I focused on operations for multiple trading desks within a $50b+ asset management firm.